Table of Contents

 If you’re in the market for a 73 key keyboard, I believe that these are the best current options.
-Most of the options that I have listed are geared more towards professionals as a 73 key stage piano is exactly that.
+Most of the options that I have listed are geared more towards professionals.

 I personally believe that the best option is the SV-2, going off of the sounds and the key-action alone.